 All the games are running at 'maximum' quality, within reason—meaning, I didn't use super-sampling or any resolution scaling.
 I did enable all the advanced graphics settings in GTA5, however, and HBAO+ under the post-processing settings in The Witcher 3.
 I've also tested with HDR output enabled in the five games that support it, though testing with HDR modes was limited to the RTX 2080 Ti for now (due to time constraints).
 Several games use more than 8GB VRAM at the tested settings, which will seriously punish older cards with 4GB or less memory.
 I've included 1080p testing below, but it's mostly as a point of curiosity—as I mentioned before, buying this sort of graphics card for a 1080p display is overkill.

-The 1080p results aren't particularly meaningful, though they do give a hint of what we might see with DLSS enabled games in the future.
-Those could render at 1080p and then upscale to 4k, with 'similar' quality to native 4k with TAA rendering.
-At least, that's the theory, but I'm withholding any judgement on DLSS for now.
-DLSS 2X is also available, improving image quality without upscaling and with only a minor hit to performance.
+The 1080p results aren't particularly meaningful, though they do give a hint of what we see with DLSS enabled games.
+Those can render at lower resolutions and upscale to 4K, with 'similar' quality to native 4K with TAA rendering.
 But if you're using a 1080p display, you really ought to upgrade that before buying a GeForce RTX 2080 Ti Founders Edition—the new Acer Predator X27 or Asus ROG Swift PG27UQ would be a great extreme enthusiast pairing for a 2080 Ti, since money is no object, right?

 As with the RTX 2080, I'm somewhat disappointed by the performance results from the GeForce RTX 2080 Ti.
 It's extremely fast, but it's also packing 20 percent more CUDA cores than the 1080 Ti, and it even has a clockspeed advantage.
 Nvidia's claims of 50 percent more efficient shaders don't seem to hold up, unless Nvidia is also accounting for power efficiency—something I'll be investigating more in the coming weeks.